top of page

 Related Products

-The Anaplasma Antibody Test Kit is a competitive, enzyme-linked, immunosorbent assay (cELISA) designed to provide results which will give guidance about the presence of Anaplasma infection in cattle.
-Sample serum antibodies to Anaplasma inhibit the binding of horseradish peroxidase (HRP)-labeled monoclonal antibody to the Anaplasma antigen coated on the plastic wells.
-Binding, or lack of binding, of the HRP-labeled monoclonal antibody conjugate is detected by the addition of enzyme substrate and quantified by subsequent color product development.
-Strong color development indicates little or no blockage of HRP-labeled monoclonal antibody binding and therefore the absence of antibodies to Anaplasma in the sample serum.
-Weak or no color development due to inhibition of the monoclonal antibody binding to the antigen on the solid phase indicates the presences of Anaplasma antibodies in the sample serum.
+This Bluetongue Virus Antibody Test Kit is a competitive, enzyme-linked, immunosorbent assay (cELISA).
+Sample serum bluetongue antibody inhibits binding of horseradish peroxidase (HRP)-labeled, bluetongue-specific monoclonal antibody to bluetongue viral antigen coated on the plastic wells.
+Binding of the HRP-labeled monoclonal antibody conjugate is detected by the addition of enzyme substrate and quantified by subsequent color product development.
+Strong color development indicates little or no blockage of HRP-labeled monoclonal antibody binding and therefore the absence of bluetongue antibody in sample sera.
+Weak color development due to inhibition of the monoclonal antibody binding to the antigen on the solid phase indicates the presence of bluetongue antibodies in sample sera.

 Depositphotos_408666512_L_edited.jpg